chingu-voyages/v17-vue-team-01/README.md

 ```
 node app.js
 ```

-To implement a development database you just need to:
+### To implement a development database you just need to:
 Create an account with mongoDB and start a local database
+### Change all API routes to localhost server instead chingutime server:
 To implement the frontend server you just need to:
 ```
 cd client
 ```